-Introducing the most important Chromecast audio apps
+Introducing the most important Google Cast audio apps

 Google Play Music

-Google Chromecast naturally supports the Google music streaming service, Google Play Music.
+Google Cast naturally supports the Google music streaming service, Google Play Music.
 Google Play Music offers a large selection of titles, but a premium account is required for full access.
 Still, the free version has a lot to offer.
 For instance, users can upload up to 50,000 titles from their own music library to Google Play Music’s cloud storage for playback via the service’s mobile app.
 For those with large private music collections, this is a great option.
 Unlike storage on a NAS or digital hard drive, cloud storage allows these titles to be accessed anywhere.
 In addition, Google Play music offers all the features one would expect from a good streaming service: An easy-to-use interface, curated recommendations and genre-specific play lists.

 Deezer